History of Norway: The State of the Officials (embedsmannsstaten)

-The population decrease resulted in a labor shortage in the agriculture, which again resulted in increased use of machinery and thus capital.
+The population decrease resulted in a labor shortage in agriculture, which again resulted in increased use of machinery and thus capital.
 The government stimulated the process through the creation of the Mortgage Bank in 1851 and the State Agricultural College eight years later.
 The 19th century saw a large increase of road construction and steamship services commenced along the coast.
 The first railway, the Trunk Line between Christiania and Eidsvoll opened in 1854, followed a year later by the first telegraph line.
 Export industry commenced with steam-powered sawmills in the 1860s, followed by canned herring, wood pulp and cellulose.
 From 1850 to 1880 the Norwegian shipping industry enjoyed a large boom, stimulated by the abolishing of the British Navigation Acts.
 By 1880 there were 60,000 Norwegian seamen and the country had the world's third-largest merchant marine.
 As the first coast-to-coast railway, the Røros Line connected the capital to Trondheim in 1877.
 Norway joined the Scandinavian Monetary Union in 1875 and introduced the Norwegian krone with a gold standard, along with the metric system being introduced.